Identifying causal effects with subjective ordinal outcomes: What is identified from continuous variation in

-Beyond the case of binary survey questions, it is not typical to estimate regressions of response CDF at some fixed category $r$, as contemplated by Theorem \ref{propflow}.
+Beyond the case of binary survey questions, researchers do not typically estimate regressions of response the CDF evaluated at a fixed category $r$, as contemplated by Theorem \ref{propflow}.
 However, the result allows us to study the more common practice of modeling the conditional mean of $R_i$ given $X_i$.
 To see this, suppose that $\mathcal{R}$ consists of integers $\{0,1, \dots, \bar{R}\}$ for some $\bar{R}$.
 Note that the following identity holds for all $i$:

 From this it then follows that for any $x$: $\mathbbm{E}[R_i|X_i=x] = \sum_{r =0}^{\bar{R}-1} P(r<R_i|X_i=x)=\bar{R}-\sum_{r =0}^{\bar{R}-1} P(R_i \le r|X_i=x)$.
 Then, applying Theorem \ref{propflow}: